teddyaroca/Summer_2022_bioinformatics/README.md

 # 3. OBJECTIVES

 Each of you will be assigned a sequence cluster to study the distribution of strains.
+Generally, the first task will be to build a phylogenetic tree, then we will extract the important metadata and plot the results by host species and the amount of antimicrobial resistance (AMR) genes per host.

 ## a.
 Building a phylogenetic tree